newrelic/FireTV-Vega-Agent/README.md

     ```bash
     # install deps
     > npm install

-    # Run in dev mode (this will run the build and then run tsc in watch mode for continuous compilation)
-    > npm run dev
     ```

 2. The agent setup from [Setup](#setup) has been added.
 However, you need to add `ACCOUNT_ID`, `LICENSE_KEY`, and `ENDPOINT` params to the `startAgent(...)` function.